 The research has been conducted as part of the EU Horizon 2020 project: reCreating Europe: Rethinking digital copyright law for a culturally diverse, accessible, creative Europe.
 The work complements three case studies on the copyright implications of training data in selected AI environments, investigating (1) Data scraping for scientific purposes; (2) Machine learning, in the context of Natural Language Processing (NLP); (3) Computer vision, in the context of content moderation of images.
 This joint work with Pinar Oruc has just been released as an Interim Report here.

 Thomas Margoni and I have been participants in the debate about exceptions for Text and Data Mining (TDM) since the UK Hargreaves Review in 2011, leading to the introduction of section 29A into the UK Copyright, Designs and Patents Act (CDPA 1988) and the call for intervention at EU level, recognised in the Directive on Copyright in the Digital Single Market (CDSM).
 See CREATe’s CDSM policy and implementation resources.
 This new paper consolidates the arguments we made in different fora (blogs, open letters, conferences) archived here.
+A revised version is forthcoming in GRUR International: Journal of European and International IP Law (Sept 2022).

 There is global attention on new data analytic methods.
 Data scraping (a typical first step for advanced data analytics), text and data mining (TDM, the extraction of knowledge from data) and machine learning (ML, often also simply referred to as Artificial Intelligence or AI) are seen as critical technologies.
 The legal issues involved in the regulation of data range from privacy and data protection (such as the GDPR) to proprietary approaches (such as copyright, database rights, or proposed new rights in data themselves).